Metric Perturbations of Extremal Surfaces: Discussion

 In \cite{Faulkner:2017tkh}, it was shown --by means of a CFT-computation-- that the relative entropy at second order matches the holographic result (for Einstein gravity) at second order if the two central charges $a^*$ and $C_T$ of the CFT are equal.\footnote{In fact, the central charges $a^*$ and $\tilde{C}_T$ must be equal, as defined in \cite{Faulkner:2017tkh}.
 These central charges can be related to the central charges $a$ and $c$ of the CFT.}

 In this article, we presented a closed form expression for ``Hollands-Wald vector'' $V$, which solves (\ref{eq:Veq1},\ref{eq:Veq2}): see equation (\ref{eq:hwvector}).
 One finds a closed form expression for the canonical energy upon substitution of (\ref{eq:hwvector}) into equation (\ref{eq:canon}).
+Note: in the example of sub-section (\ref{sec:example}) and appendix (\ref{app:example}), the canonical energy is given directly by equation (\ref{eq:canen}), as the modular Hamiltonian is of order one in $\lambda$ \cite{LashkariVanRaamsdonk2016}.
 Assuming the HRRT-formula, the vectors $\lambda V_1,\lambda^2 V_2,\dots$ that generate the knight diffeomorphism that brings the metric into the Hollands-Wald gauge can also be explicitly computed (see section \ref{sec:higher} and appendix \ref{app:generalize}).
 It would be interesting to compute the (relative) entropy (in the CFT) at higher orders in the perturbation, and to match these results to geometric results.
 Matching these formulas at higher orders will most certainly provide conditions -- for the CFT and its quantum states to be ``holographic''.